Daniel Greysolon, Sieur du Lhut

 Daniel Greysolon, Sieur du Lhut (c.
 1639 – 25 February 1710) was a French soldier and explorer who is the first European known to have visited the area where the city of Duluth, Minnesota, United States, is now located and the head of Lake Superior in Minnesota.
 His name is sometimes anglicized as "DuLuth", and he is the namesake of Duluth, Minnesota, as well as Duluth, Georgia.
 Daniel Greysolon signed himself "Dulhut" on surviving manuscripts.

 Early life

-He was born about 1639 in Saint-Germain-Laval, near Saint-Étienne, France, and first visited New France in 1674.
+He was born about 1639 in Saint-Germain-Laval, near Saint-Étienne (then in Forez), France, and first visited New France in 1674.

 Exploration

 In September 1678, Dulhut left Montreal for Lake Superior, spending the winter near Sault Sainte Marie and reaching the western end of the lake in the fall of the following year, where he concluded peace talks between the Anishinaabe (Saulteur) and Dakota (Sioux) peoples.
 On 2 July 1679, DuLhut planted the flag of France "in the great village of the Nadouecioux, called Izatys", a Dakota Mdewakanton town on what is now called Mille Lacs Lake.
 In June 1680, Duluth heard of the capture of a Catholic priest by the name of "Louis Henpin" (Louis Hennepin) who had been captured by other "Nadouecioux" (Sioux), among whom Duluth was living.
 After receiving word of his capture, Duluth set out at once to find the Franciscan priest and demand his release.
 Duluth bartered for the priest's freedom, but in so doing he broke laws banning trading with Natives without government approval, which ultimately led to troubles back in Montreal.
 Lured by native stories of the Western or Vermilion Sea (likely the Great Salt Lake in Utah), Duluth reached the Mississippi River via the Saint Croix River in 1680 and then headed back to Fort de Buade, where he heard that jealous Quebec merchants and the intendant Jacques Duchesneau de la Doussinière et d'Ambault were slandering him.
 He was forced to return to Montreal and then France in 1681 to defend himself against false accusations of treason, returning the following year.

 Duluth subsequently established fur trading posts to further French interests at Lake Nipigon and Fort Caministigoyan at the mouth of the Kaministiquia River on Lake Superior, the site of the city of Thunder Bay, Ontario, probably 1684/85, not 1679 as many sources suggest, and at Fort St. Joseph (Port Huron) between Lake Erie and Lake Huron, which was garrisoned with 50 men.